AkashR9702/AkashR9702/README.md

-# 👋 Hi there, I'm Akash!
+# 👋 Hi there, I'm Aakash!

 Welcome to my GitHub profile!
 I'm an **AI enthusiast** exploring the world of **Generative AI**, **LangChain**, and **LangGraph**.